 - Permits are regulated by the State of Minnesota.

 - A replacement fee of $25.00 applies.
-The permit holder/property owner must file a police report to limit fraudulent redistribution and replacement of issued permits.
+The permit holder/property owner must complete a replacement permit application and file a police report to limit fraudulent redistribution and replacement of issued permits.
 An individual in possession of a stolen permit is subject to criminal prosecution.